 The Pennsylvania State Police was created by an act of the legislation which was signed into law by Governor Samuel W. Pennypacker on May 2, 1905.
 It was the first uniformed police organization of its kind in the United States.

 Today, the authorized complement of the Pennsylvania State Police is 4,719 sworn members.
-In addition, over 1,850 civilians serve in a variety of roles throughout the Department.
+More than 1,850 civilians serve in a variety of roles throughout the department.

 History and More

 Memorial Wall - Members Killed in the Line of Duty

 Pennsylvania State Police History

 Pennsylvania State Police Core Values